 Bikram yoga provides a vigorous workout, and because of this and the fact that it is performed in extreme temperatures, Bikram yoga is believed to burn more calories and assist with weight loss.

 There are many dedicated fans of Bikram yoga, however this style of yoga can cause dehydration and extreme cases, heat stroke.
 Seniors, pregnant women, people with diabetes, heart disease or low blood pressure should avoid Bikram yoga.
+Learn more about yoga for seniors.

 - Weight loss